 Our Clinic is located at the Brougher Companion Animal Shelter in York, Pa.
 It is operated by the York County SPCA and offers low cost, high quality spay/neuter services to all dogs and cats.
 Our goal is to increase the number of spay/neuter procedures and therefore decrease the amount of euthanasia that occurs in York County.
 Our address is 3159 Susquehanna Trail North York, PA 17406.
 We are located at the Emigsville exit from I-83, approximately 5 miles north of York.

 To Schedule an Appointment

 Please call (717) 764-6109 ext.
 125 to schedule an appointment or fill out our online form to provide more information and we’ll contact you to setup an appointment.
 Appointments must be pre-paid.
 We operate Monday through Friday.
-Check-in is between 8:00am and 8:30 am.
-(Your appointment may need to be rescheduled if you arrive later than 9:00am.)
+Check-in is at 7:00am for dogs, 7:30 for owned cats, and 8:00 am for feral cats.
+(Your appointment may need to be rescheduled if you arrive later than 8:30am.)
 The clinic entrance is on the north side of the main entrance to the YCSPCA shelter.
 Convenient parking is available on the north side near the clinic entrance.
 Weather permitting, please leave your pet in your car and check in with the staff before bringing your pet into the lobby.
 During check-in, there are some procedures to review and payment for any additional services must be made using cash, check or credit card.